site24x7/plugins/dropwizard/README.md

 | Active Dispatches | Active dispatch handlers in the servlet context (count) |
 | Active Suspended | Active suspended (async) requests (count) |

-* **Timers**: measure duration distributions — in this explicit-mapping plugin we collect timer counts; percentiles are not emitted except if you extend mappings.

 ---